spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/virtual-deployment/virtual-deployment.md

 before devoting physical resources.

 In addition, thanks to the flexibility of virtual environments, deployment to VMs can also be a way of learning how to work with Palette Edge.
-Checkout the [Deploy an Edge Cluster on VMware](./deploy-cluster.md) tutorial, which guides you through the entire lifecycle of Edge deployment using virtual machines on VMware.
+Check out the [Deploy an Edge Cluster on VMware](./deploy-cluster.md) tutorial, which guides you through the entire lifecycle of Edge deployment using virtual machines on VMware.

 Once an Edge host is registered with Palette, you can then proceed to allocate the Edge host to a cluster.
 For more